 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-A Master's degree in Public Administration, Business Administration, or Accounting may be substituted for one (1) additional year of the General Experience.
+1. Certification as a Licensed Practical Nurse may be substituted for one (1) year of the General Experience.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER